 Bandwidth Calculator

 Set your resolution, refresh rate, color depth, and chroma subsampling, and the bandwidth calculator shows the required bandwidth in Gbps along with a cable compatibility check for every HDMI and DisplayPort version -- so you can tell at a glance if your cable can handle the signal.
+Use the refresh rate tester after a driver update or refresh rate change to confirm the new setting is active.

 Display Settings